 Other helpful questions can begin with What, Where, When, How or Who interrogatives instead.
 If it impacts you, you can share how it does at the same time.

 Finally, whilst at times asking ‘why; can be powerful.
 You may also begin to notice how ‘why’ questions can often be less helpful when talking to yourself.
 Often bringing out the inner critic without adding value.

 Is there a question that raises your hackles, or do you have a go to question, that gives you great answers or extra motivation?

 About Simona Hamblet

 Simona Hamblet is a Leadership & Lifestyle coach, trainer & speaker for Lawyers.
-Helping solicitors, partners, & firm owners, improve their leadership skills, think through & action business development plans, & strengthen their own individual behaviours.
-To achieve both firm & personal growth for greater success, profitable firms, easier working lives, & fulfilled personal lives.
+Helping solicitors, partners, & firm owners, take control of their time, action their business development plans, improve self-management, & strengthen their leadership skills.
+For profitable firms, personal success, & happier lives.
 In addition to leadership and behavioural expertise.
-Simona has over 20 years business experience as a solicitor practising employment law; setting up new law departments & businesses; as well as being a Partner, in a multi office law firm, focusing on business & staff development.
+Simona has over 20 years experience as a solicitor practising employment law; setting up new law departments & businesses; as well as being a Partner, in a multi-office law firm, focusing on business & staff development.